fabric-ds/vue/README.md

 ## repo info

-- This repo is configured with yarn workspaces
+- This repo is configured with yarn workspaces and uses lerna for publishing and parallelism in dev/builds
-- [ultra-runner](https://github.com/folke/ultra-runner) is used to concurrently run tasks (namely Rollup in watch mode)

 ## development